sdune/ConTest/Long_Reads/README.txt

 List of files
 - raw reads
-- fasta file with RTE of interest
+- RTE name and fasta file (RTE name must be the same as in Repbase TE database (see below)
 - Repbase TE database (must include RTE of interest)
-- genomes
+- genomes (gzipped)

 File structure
 - raw reads in folder